Launching new research

 The Bretton Woods Institutions were created in 1944 in the hopes that stronger international economic coordination would prevent another world war.
 Today, more than 75 years later, these institutions need to be revitalized and reimagined for a transformed global economy.

-In an era of fierce geopolitical rivalries and unprecedented crises at a global scale, there is a profound need for reforms to world’s monetary and financial system.
+In an era of fierce geopolitical rivalries and unprecedented crises at a global scale, there is a profound need for reforms to the world’s monetary and financial system.
 But how exactly?
 What would a Bretton Woods system look like if it first emerged today?

 Featured data visualization